 Gaslighting is a term, often used by mental health professionals (I am not one), to describe manipulative behavior used to confuse people into thinking their reactions are so far off base that they’re crazy.

 The difference here is drastic: in the Wikipedia definition, there needed to be an aspect of reality-denial.
 In this one, there is no mention of reality denial; “thinking [your] reaction [is] far off base” can mean something as simple as “thinking I have an exaggerated emotional response.”
-Which is to say — this is the kind of thing that makes women on tumblr believe that they can say someone is “gaslighting” them when they’re told they’re being dramatic.
+Which is to say — this is the kind of definition that makes women on tumblr believe they can say someone is “gaslighting” them when they’re told they’re being dramatic.

 The instances of this definition falling short are numerous.
 There’s this implied one from Clutch Magazine: